wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

 = 1.10 =
-BGMP 1.10 adds some new shortcode options, fixes a few bugs, add more hooks for developers and adds a German translation.
+BGMP 1.10 adds some new shortcode options, fixes a few bugs, adds more hooks for developers and adds a German translation.

 = 1.9.2 =
 BGMP 1.9.2 fixes a bug where a [bgmp-map] shortcode category error would incorrectly be displayed in the Admin Panel.